Skip to content

 Whether the value represented is greater than to the other.

-Checks whether the value represented by this object is greater than or equal the other.
+Checks whether the value represented by this object is greater than or equal other

 Examples: